Skip to Main Content

 Drug Testing

 New Jersey allows pre-employment drug testing.
-If an employer has a drug-testing policy and employees or applicants test positive for marijuana, the employer must offer them an opportunity to provide a legitimate medical explanation for the positive test result and give them written notice of their right to provide the explanation.
+If an employer has a drug testing policy and employees or applicants test positive for marijuana, the employer must offer them an opportunity to provide a legitimate medical explanation for the positive test result and give them written notice of their right to provide the explanation.
+Within three days after receiving notice, the employee or job applicant may submit information to the employer to explain the test result or may request a confirmatory retest of the original sample at the employee's or job applicant's own expense.
 However, employers are allowed to prohibit the possession or use of intoxicating substances during work hours or on workplace premises.
 N.J.
-Stat. § 24:6I-6.1.
+Stat.
+Ann. § 24:6I-6.1.

 Medical Marijuana